The tuition fee for some courses is waived (unless otherwise stated) if you fall into any of the categories below:

 - Repayments are linked to what you earn and not how much you borrowed

-- You only have to start making repayments when you've finished your course and you're earning over £21,000 a year (which is £404 a week or £1750 a month).
+- You only have to start making repayments when you've finished your course and you're earning over £25,000 a year.
 Until then you don't need to pay back anything, but you can make voluntary repayments at any time.

 - Interest is charged on a sliding scale between the Retail Price Index (RPI) and RPI + 3%, depending on how much you earn.